eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 kbase-ui expects a plugins routing to be defined in the plugins top level `config.yml` file.
 Our current config.yml file is the one copied from kbase-ui-tools, and then lightly edited to replace "example" with our plugin name.

-This is what our route definition looks like in
+This is what our route definition should look like in `kbase-ui-plugin-PLUGIN/config.yml`:
 ```
 routes:
   - path: ['PLUGIN']
+    queryParams:
+      path: {literal: 'VIEW'}
     widget: kb_plugin_PLUGIN
     authorization: true
 ```

 The routing mechanism is fairly simple.
 Each route has a path specification, which, when it matches an incoming or changed browser url, will invoke an associated widget with any detected parameters.

+The basic route set up in the config.yml file installed from kbase-ui-tools matches the simple path 'PLUGIN' (

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.